Iconic Shoes in Cinema: 15 Memorable Footwear Moments on the Big Screen

 Cinderella's glass slippers are the most iconic shoes in the history of cinemaCinderella’s glass slippers are the most iconic shoes in the history of cinema (Credit: Walt Disney Productions)

-Can you think of any other cinematic shoes that deserve a spot on our top list?
-Throughout the decades, items as mundane as shoes have been reworked by screenwriters to become important plot devices, showcasing the ingenuity of screenwriters as a whole.
+Can you think of other cinematic shoes that deserve a spot on our top list?
+Throughout the decades, screenwriters have reworked mundane items like shoes to become important plot devices, showcasing the ingenuity of screenwriters as a whole.

 We’re sure there will be more famous cinematic shoes in the future!